ManimCommunity/manim/docs/source/installation/troubleshooting.rst

 Config
 ------

-We've dropped the use of CONFIG in the Community Version version 0.2.0, released in January 2021.
+We've dropped the use of CONFIG in the Community Version :doc:`version 0.2.0<../changelog/0.2.0-changelog>`, released in January 2021.
 This means parameters that were previously specified in the CONFIG dictionary should now be passed directly into the constructor.
 Practically, this means that old constructions like

 .. code-block:: python